Statistical properties of eigenvalues of Laplace-Beltrami operators: Appendix

 When $\frac{1}{3} \le t < \frac{1}{2}$, the intersection locates entirely in $\mathcal{H}$; see Figure \ref{fig:region}(a).
 Then When $\frac{1}{2} \le t \le 1$, the volume of the intersection part [see Figure \ref{fig:region}(c)] is given by

 where $V_{\text{cs}}(h(t),R(t))$ is the area of circular segment with radius $R(t)$ and height Therefore, it is easy to check

 This and \eqref{eq:dist} yield the desired conclusion.

 \textbf{Acknowledgements}.
 We thank Professors Valentin F\'{e}ray, Sho Matsumoto and Andrei Okounkov very much for communications and discussions.
-The research of the second author was supported in part by the Institute for Mathematics and its Applications with funds provided by the National Science Foundation.
+We thank the anonymous referee for the careful reading of our manuscript and many insightful comments and suggestions.